Every Second Counts

 What is a stroke?

 A stroke happens when a blood vessel is either blocked or bursts in the brain.
 When that happens, part of the brain cannot get the oxygen it needs and brain cells start to die after a few minutes.
+There are two major types of strokes, "ischemic strokes" and "hemorrhagic strokes".

 Symptoms of a stroke: